Omicron variant remains a ‘very high’ risk as it spreads fast and shows resistance to vaccines, but WHO says more data needed to know if it’s more lethal - NewsBreak

 The UK, meanwhile, set a fresh one-day case record of 78,610, according to government data, topping the previous peak of 68,053 reported last Jan.
 8. The number of omicron cases detected has climbed to 10,017 from 4,671 on Tuesday.

 There was bad news from Hong Kong in the form of a study that found China’s widely used Sinovac vaccine failed to produce sufficient antibodies to neutralize omicron.
-A team at the Department of Microbiology of the University of Hong Kong analyzed serum antibodie s from 25 people fully vaccinated with CoronaVac, developed by Sinovac , as well as a separate group of 25 more who had received two doses of the COVID vaccine from Pfizer (PFE) and its German partner BioNTech (BNTX)
+A team at the Department of Microbiology of the University of Hong Kong analyzed serum antibodies from 25 people fully vaccinated with CoronaVac, developed by Sinovac , as well as a separate group of 25 more who had received two doses of the COVID vaccine from Pfizer

-Read: ‘The days you were considered fully vaccinated with two shots are going to be a thing of the past’

 None of the 25 vaccinated with two doses of the Sinovac vaccine showed any neutralizing antibodies against the omicron variant.
 The authors recommend a third dose of COVID-19 vaccines, though they say it remains unclear how effective that will be in enhancing neutralizing responses against omicron.
 The study’s results have been accepted for publication in the medical journal Clinical Infectious Diseases, and available online as a preprint.